 The Association of British Pharmaceutical Industries (ABPI) and the Association of British Healthcare Industries (ABHI) have also issued ‘no fault’ compensation guidelines.
 These guidelines may entitle an individual to damages in certain circumstances if they are injured whilst taking part in a clinical trial.

 If you feel that you, or a member of your family, have been injured after participating in a clinical trial, and would like to bring a claim for compensation please speak to one of our specialist defective products

 solicitors for a free initial consultation on 020 7650 1219

 Leigh Day and clinical trial compensation claims

-- Partners Martyn Day and Gene Matthews recently represented participants in the high profile Northwick Park Drug Trial who suffered life threatening injuries following their involvement in the TGN1412 drug trial at the hospital.
+- Partners Martyn Day and Gene Matthews represented participants in the high profile Northwick Park Drug Trial who suffered life threatening injuries following their involvement in the TGN1412 drug trial at the hospital.

 - Partner Jill Paterson is currently representing a number of individuals who have reported injuries including blindness and neurological damage after being involved in clinical trials for various medical devices and drugs.

 To speak to one of our specialist solicitors please call or email Jill Paterson